 We can see the largest four destinations are: 1) Human health and social work activities, 2) Public administration and defence; compulsory social security, 3) Education and 4) Professional, scientific and technical activities.
 We can also see that some social study graduates take up jobs/roles in financial and insurance activities, retail trade and manufacturing.

-Of course, a PhD program is much more specialised than an undergraduate degree, and so your studies can be tailored to particular career options if you already have long-term aspirations for your career.
+Of course, a postgraduate degree is much more specialised than an undergraduate degree, and so your PhD programme can be tailored to particular career options if you already have long-term aspirations for your career.
 For example, a PhD in Sociology with a focus on international relations lends itself to a career in international politics.

 Studying sociology equips you with the skills for a career not only in the academic field but also in a wide range of fields including business, health & social care, marketing, public relations, education and politics.
 Examples of typical first roles post-graduation for sociology doctorates includes lecturers, researchers, positions in government, youth workers and public health services.

 The analytical nature of sociology studies lends itself to a career in business.
-Business is a very broad term – think statistics, public relations, human resources etc. The ability to emphasise and understand human behaviour is important in the last two examples, and business often looks to sociology students for these attributes.
+Business is a very broad term – think statistics, public relations, human resources etc. The ability to emphasise and understand human behaviour is important in the last two examples, and business often looks to sociology students at university for these attributes.
+Due to the competitive nature of business jobs, PhD students should look to undertake work experience which would support their academic work before applying.

 Marketing is the art of understanding social behaviour and human thinking to best develop campaigns to target these attributes.
-A PhD degree in sociology provides a strong foundation of knowledge in gender, race, age and human behaviour etc. which enables you to more accurately forecast the effectiveness of marketing campaigns to target demographics.
-This understanding, combined with the analytical skills gained from a PhD makes a career in marketing a suitable destination for sociology students.
+A PhD degree in sociology provides a strong foundation of knowledge in gender, race, age and human behaviour etc. which enables you to use your research skills to more accurately forecast the effectiveness of marketing campaigns to target demographics.
+This understanding, combined with the analytical skills gained from a PhD makes a career in marketing a suitable destination for sociology graduates.

 Social & social care

 Social researchers are able to transition into social care roles such as community development officers, welfare officers, counsellors as well as careers in the public health service, the criminal justice service and in rehabilitation.
-These roles let you make the most of the ‘human’ side of your studies and allow you to interact with members of the public (from varying backgrounds) in a more intimate nature.
+These roles let you make the most of the ‘human’ side of your research programme and allow you to interact with members of the public (from varying backgrounds) in a more intimate nature.
+If you are a student who particularly enjoyed the health oriented aspects of your PhD study, this could be the right career path for you.

 A Sociology PhD degree can prepare you in a career in education at any level.
-Knowledge of child behaviour and the learning process in children can be used (alongside a professional teaching qualification) to land you a teaching role in primary and secondary education.
+As a research student you are likely to have knowledge of child behaviour and the learning process in children which can be used (alongside a professional teaching qualification) to land you a teaching role in primary and secondary education.

-In terms of higher education, a PhD degree is typically a requirement for a teaching role in universities.
-Generally, university lecturers have much more freedom in the contents of their course than lower education teachers, which allows you to focus on your chosen speciality.
+In terms of higher education, a research degree typically forms part of the entry requirements for a teaching role in universities.
+Generally, university lecturers have much more freedom in the contents and coursework of their course than lower education teachers, which allows you to focus on your chosen speciality and tailor research training to your research interest.
 Universities often offer their doctorates part time teaching positions as a way of assisting in the transition from student to teacher.

-It is important to note that an educational role in higher education is not just limited to lecturing at a university, but also includes tutoring students and running research programs.
+It is important to note that an educational role in higher education is not just limited to lecturing at a university, but also includes supervising research projects, tutoring students and running research programmes.

 Skills for your CV